Sharmin-07/essence-of-integration/3-integration-essence.md

 Long Version :

-Note- The hyperreal world is like an expanded version of the real numbers, where you get not only all the regular numbers you already know (like 1, π, and √2), but also tiny, infinitesimal numbers (smaller than any positive real number but still greater than zero) and huge, infinite numbers (larger than any real number).
+Note- The hyperreal world is like an extended version of the real numbers, where you get not only all the regular numbers you already know (like 1, π, and √2), but also tiny, infinitesimal numbers (smaller than any positive real number but still greater than zero) and huge, infinite numbers (larger than any real number).

 A circle can be thought of as a collection of infinitely many infinitesimally thin concentric rings or triangles with a common vertex at the center.
 Let's take up the concentric rings method and understand how a circle's area arises from its infinitesimal elements.